Pocket/content-monorepo/README.md

 2. Toggle the `default` environment to "On" in the left hand "Enabled in environments" box
 3. Expand the `default` environment in the main, right-hand panel
 4. Click the ✎ pencil icon to edit the "Gradual rollout" strategy
-5. Move the "Rollout" slider to the percentage of traces you want to collect
+5. Move the "Rolleout" slider to 100%
+6. Click the "Variants" tab and adjust the "Payload" number to the sample rate you'd like for your traces
-   - In production, this should usually be 1% to begin with, and can be increased slowly if insufficient
+   - In production, this should usually be 1% (0.01) to begin with, and can be increased slowly if needed
-6. Click "Save strategy"
+7. Click "Save strategy"
-7. After some requests have been made to the service, go look at traces in GCP (using links above)
+8. After some requests have been made to the service, go look at traces in GCP (using links above)

 To disable tracing on a service, simply toggle the `default` environment to "Off".